bitcoin-tools/nodebuilder/docs/lightning.md

   always-use-proxy=true
   ```

-- Make sure the user running Lightning is a memeber of the Tor group.
+- Make sure the user running Lightning is a member of the Tor group.
   - Check if the user is already a member of the tor group.

     ```sh